GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex12_gene_prediction.md

 #### Executing *prodigal*

-We will now run `prodigal` over the 10 bins in *anonymous* mode.
-As usual, we can use a loop to get the predictions for all of our bins.
+We will now run `prodigal` over the 10 bins in *anonymous* mode using an array.

 Create a new script